 The one glaring exception in the coverage, however, is long-term care insurance.
 This is an important insurance type and one that needs to be obtained from outside sources as Medicare offers no coverage in this regard.
 (But if you are considering buying such a policy, you might want to read this before you get an LTC insurance quote.)

 Basic Medicare: The Foundation of Retirement Health Insurance

-Because of the size and growth of the program, Medicare covers a large portion of certain basic medical costs.
+Medicare covers a large portion of certain basic medical costs.
 Benefits are quite specific as to when and how much of a given cost will be covered, and it rarely pays 100% even of covered services and procedures.
-Fortunately, there are supplemental policies you can get to cover what Medicare won’t cover, and we’ll get to those in a little bit.
+Fortunately, there are supplemental policies you can get to cover what Medicare won’t, and we’ll get to those in a little bit.